Fiat SpA (F) is considering a second auto factory in China to expand in the world’s largest car market as it cuts investment in crisis-hit Europe.

 Fiat is playing catch up in China, where it terminated partnerships with Nanjing Automobile Group Corp. and Chery Automobile Co.
 The tie-up with Guangzhou Auto allows Fiat to produce cars locally and avoid paying the 25 percent duty on imports, making its cars more competitive.

 GAC Fiat Automobile Co. targets 100 dealerships in a few weeks, up from 88 now, Robert Graczyk, commerce director at the company, said in Shanghai yesterday.

 Last year, the Italian brand sold 991 vehicles in China, compared with 2.55 million units for General Motors Co.
-(GM) and 2.26 million at Volkswagen AG.
+(GM:US) and 2.26 million at Volkswagen AG.
 (VOW)

 China’s passenger-vehicle sales growth will probably accelerate in the second half, rising 15 percent to 8.48 million units, driven by demand from first-time buyers and a resurgent economy, the China Association of Automobile Manufacturers said in July.
 Full-year deliveries may increase 11 percent to 16.1 million vehicles, the association said.